-Aligned to the four principles, the Board of Regents approved a series of initiatives that demonstrate its commitment to education and innovation, while responding to the new reality for postsecondary education, including:
+Aligned to the four principles, the Board of Regents approved a series of initiatives that demonstrate its commitment to education and innovation, while preparing for a new reality for postsecondary education, including:

 - 1. Policy on Guiding Principles for Proposed Mergers, Consolidations or Unifications. - 2.
 Policy on Financial Health Analysis. - 3.
-Revisions to Regents' Policy on Low-Completer Review Elevating the Threshold for Review. - 4.
+Revisions to Regents' Policy on Low-Completer Review, Elevating the Threshold for Review. - 4.
 Statewide and Regional Review of all Graduate Programs. - 5.
 Statewide and Regional Review of Targeted Undergraduate Programs. - 6.
 Review of Degree Program Requirements and Available Courses to Encourage/Reward Structured Pathways to Degrees.

-While the principles and initiatives offer a clear and adaptable framework to guide future policies and practices, these principles must nevertheless be considered within the current context of the State's postsecondary education system.
-A comprehensive review of the postsecondary system provides this context and in turn, aids the postsecondary education community and its stakeholders in shaping policies and procedures that meet the needs of the State.
-For purposes of this work, references to the postsecondary education system refer to the public system of postsecondary education.
+While these principles and initiatives offer a clear and adaptable framework to guide future policies and practices, they must nevertheless be considered within the context of the State's current postsecondary education enterprise.
+With input from various stakeholders (e.g., system management boards, the general public, business and industry, agency heads, campus faculty, staff and students, etc.), this response provides a thoughtful and comprehensive review that will assist the postsecondary education community in shaping policies and procedures that meet the needs of the State and its regions.
+For purposes of this work, references to the postsecondary education system refer to Louisiana's public system of postsecondary education.